7 Essential Items For a Summer Trip to Japan

 Japan is home to a variety of insects, including lots and lots of mosquitoes, so it’s a good idea to bring insect repellent to keep them at bay.
 Japanese people go to great lengths to repel these evil little beasts, even hanging mosquito-repelling devices from their backpacks or belts.
 And the species of mosquitoes in Japan are no joke.
 Bites can be extremely itchy, prone to swelling, and can even become infected if you aren’t careful.
 So while you’re out exploring the primeval forest of Amami Oshima, armor up!

 Bring or buy: Buy.
 Before living in Japan, we used to try to bring our own repellents from America and found they did not work as well in Japan as domestic repellents.
 This theory is anecdotal, and I have no idea about the science behind it, but if you don’t want to donate a lot of blood to feed the local mosquito population, use what the locals use.
 The most effective brand of mosquito repellent we have found is Skin Vape, which can be found at many drug stores and sometimes supermarkets that sell things other than food.
+There are also mosquito repelling stickers available, some with cute character designs, but the jury is still out on how effective these are compared to using spray.

 Compact Umbrella